jablackburn-wm/python-image-filters/README.md

 'silhouette' is used to color the outside of a dark outline black, effectively turning it into a reverse silhouette.

+These programs are pretty old and un-polished.
+Most of the inputs have to be hard coded direclty into the "main.py" files for each program.
+In the revamped iteration of this project in rust, I plan to handle inputs and organizing output elegantly with the command line.

 # filters

 ### ambiguous_filter.py